Flutter

 6. Passing Complex Objects via extra

-`state.extra` lets you pass any object during navigation, but it breaks deep links (the object is not serializable to a URL).
+state.extra lets you pass any object during navigation, but it breaks deep links (the object is not serializable to a URL).
 Pass IDs as path or query parameters instead, and fetch the full object on the destination screen.

 Testing Your Routes